iovation/deviceprint-SDK-iOS/README.md

     * Configure and confirm the new script action.
         *   The "Shell" text field should read "/bin/sh" (which is the default value).
         *   The "Provide build settings from" popup button should be set to the application target.
-        *   In the text-input area, enter the absolute path to the iovation-provided script `add-framework-symbols-to-app-archive.sh`.
+        *   In the text-input area, enter the absolute path to the TransUnion-provided script `add-framework-symbols-to-app-archive.sh`.
             *   For example, if the script is located in a `bin` directory that is alongside the app's `.xcodeproj` file then it should read, `"${PROJECT_DIR}/bin/add-framework-symbols-to-app-archive.sh"`
             *   The quotes are an important concern, since this allows for proper execution when path elements include spaces.